mlotfalia/clustering-malls-customers/README.md

-# clustering-malls-customers
+# clustering-mall-customers
-clustering malls customer
+clustering a mall customers
+using customers data cards, score the costumers spending